Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

 - A Kubernetes cluster on the edge using [AKS Edge Essentials](https://learn.microsoft.com/azure/aks/hybrid/aks-edge-overview), managed by Azure Arc, which hosts various [Azure IoT Operations](https://learn.microsoft.com/azure/iot-operations/get-started/overview-iot-operations) services.
 - A custom-developed MQTT-Simulator that mimics plant and fryer data, transmitting it to Azure IoT MQ via MQTT.
-- An MQTT-listener service that captures this production line data, sending it to an open-source [InfluxDb](https://www.influxdata.com/) on the edge, generating near real-time dashboards and analytics and visualizes it using [Grafana](https://grafana.com/).
+- An MQTT-listener service that captures this production line data, sending it to an open source [InfluxDb](https://www.influxdata.com/) on the edge, generating near real-time dashboards and analytics and visualizes it using [Grafana](https://grafana.com/).
 - An Azure IoT MQ connection with [Azure Event Grid namespace](https://learn.microsoft.com/azure/event-grid/create-view-manage-namespaces), an MQTT broker integrated into Azure, pushing data to Azure Event Grid and subsequently to [Azure Data Explorer](https://learn.microsoft.com/azure/data-explorer/).
 - Azure Data Explorer dashboards and analytics for supervisory and executive roles monitoring multiple plants' operations.